adamrt/fft_decomp/README.md

 # Final Fantasy Tactics decompilation

-**Status: 100% decompiled and byte-exact ✅**
+> Status: 100% decompiled and byte-exact ✅

-❤️ This project is an ode to the [FFHacktics](https://ffhacktics.com/wiki/) community.
-This project would not be possible without it.
+This project is an ode to the [FFHacktics](https://ffhacktics.com/wiki/) community.
+This project would not be possible without it. ❤️

 A matching decompilation of the North American PlayStation release of *Final Fantasy Tactics* (`SCUS-94221` [redump](http://redump.org/disc/55/)).
 Every game